designbyadrian/designbyadrian/README.md

 With over 15 years of experience in web development, I design and build mobile and desktop web apps using tools like Node.js and Angular.
 With past work in graphics and interaction design, and studies in computer science and human-computer interaction (HCI), I am Designer Slash Developer.

-## 🎨 Create Suite
+## 🎨 Creative Suite

-History in desktop publishing, with over a decade of experience with the tools including Illustrator and PageMaker/InDesign.
+History in desktop publishing, with over a decade of experience with the tools including Illustrator, PageMaker/InDesign, and, nowadays, the Affinity collection.

 ## 👽 UI/UX